simplyzetax/tailflare/README.md

-> [!WARNING] > **Security Notice:** This project does not implement authentication or authorization.
-> All Tailscale endpoints (`/login`, `/proxy`, `/ready`, etc.) are publicly accessible without
-> any authentication.
-Anyone with access to your Worker URL can authenticate with your
-> Tailscale account and proxy requests to devices in your Tailnet.
-> **Do not deploy this in production without adding proper authentication.**

 <img src="https://i.imgur.com/EjG5URU.png" alt="Tailflare Logo" width="256" height="128" style="vertical-align: middle; margin-right: 16px;">

 Seamlessly connect Cloudflare Workers to your private Tailscale network.
 Run a persistent Tailscale node inside a Durable Object to securely proxy traffic from the edge directly to your Tailnet devices.